pomdb/pomdb-go/README.md

 #### Automatic timestamps

 PomDB automatically sets the `CreatedAt` and `UpdatedAt` fields when an object is created or updated.
 PomDB supports soft-deleting objects, and automatically sets the `DeletedAt` field to the current time when an object is deleted, and sets it to `0` when an object is restored.
 Soft-deleted objects are not returned in queries, and are not included in the `FindAll` method.
-Soft-deletes are enabled by default, and can be disabled by setting the `SoftDeletes` field of the client to `false`:
+Soft-deletes are enabled by default, and can be disabled by setting the `SoftDeletes` field of the client to `false`.
+Disabling soft-deletes will remove the `DeletedAt` field from the model:

 ```go
 var client = pomdb.Client{